-- Based on the beta-blocker component, the beta-blocker/diuretic combinations are contraindicated in patients with sinus bradycardia, second-or third-degree heart block, cardiogenic shock, and overt cardiac failure. - Based on the diuretic component, the beta-blocker/diuretic combinations are contraindicated in patients with anuria, hypersensitivity to the ingredients, or hypersensitivity to sulfonamide-derived drugs. - Lopressor HCT and Dutoprol are contraindicated in patients with sick sinus syndrome, which include patients with sinus bradycardia and patients with sinus pauses or arrest. - Lopressor HCT is contraindicated in those with severe peripheral arterial circulatory disorders. - Corzide and propranolol/HCTZ are contraindicated in patients with bronchial asthma. - Boxed warning for Corzide, Dutoprol, Lopressor HCT, and propranolol/HCTZ: Do not discontinue abruptly; withdraw gradually with appropriate monitoring to avoid potential exacerbation of ischemic heart disease.
-This is also a warning for Tenoretic and Ziac (although not boxed). - Avoid in overt heart failure; use with caution in patients with controlled heart failure. - Avoid in patients with bronchospastic disease.
+- Based on the beta-blocker component, the beta-blocker/diuretic combinations are contraindicated in patients with sinus bradycardia, second-or third-degree heart block, cardiogenic shock, and overt cardiac failure. - Based on the diuretic component, the beta-blocker/diuretic combinations are contraindicated in patients with anuria, hypersensitivity to the ingredients, or hypersensitivity to sulfonamide-derived drugs. - Lopressor HCT and Dutoprol are contraindicated in patients with sick sinus syndrome, which includes patients with sinus bradycardia and patients with sinus pauses or arrest. - Lopressor HCT is contraindicated in those with severe peripheral arterial circulatory disorders. - Propranolol/HCTZ is contraindicated in patients with bronchial asthma. - A precaution is included in some package inserts (Lopressor HCT and Ziac) related to the diuretic component of HCTZcontaining products regarding the risk for non-melanoma skin cancer.
+Patients taking HCTZ should protect skin from the sun and undergo regular skin cancer screening. - Boxed warning for Dutoprol, Lopressor HCT, and propranolol/HCTZ: Do not discontinue abruptly; withdraw gradually with appropriate monitoring to avoid potential exacerbation of IHD.
+This is also a warning for Tenoretic and Ziac (although not boxed). - Avoid in overt HF; use with caution in patients with controlled HF. - Avoid in patients with bronchospastic disease.
 Low doses of beta1 selective agents may be used in patients with bronchospastic disease when no acceptable alternative exists. - Dutoprol has a warning for bradycardia, particularly in patients with first-degree atrioventricular block, sinus node dysfunction, or conduction disorders.
-Concomitant use of beta adrenergic blockers, non-dihydropyridine calcium channel blockers, digoxin, or clonidine increases the risk.
-The drug also has additional warnings for acute renal failure in patients with chronic kidney disease, severe heart failure, or volume depletion when also taking HCTZ-containing drugs; and reduced effectiveness of epinephrine when treating anaphylaxis.
+Concomitant use of beta adrenergic blockers, non-dihydropyridine CCB, digoxin, or clonidine increases the risk.
+The drug also has additional warnings for increased risk of acute renal failure in patients with chronic kidney disease, severe HF, or volume depletion; and reduced effectiveness of epinephrine when treating anaphylaxis.